GLOBAL MARKETS-Stocks tumble on inflation fears, Treasury yields jump

 "The war in Ukraine, the supply chain problems and high rates of inflation are spoiling companies' appetite for investment," he said, adding that a recession was becoming increasingly likely.

-The dollar index =USD rose 1.131%, rebounding after falling sharply on Wednesday following the Fed's rate hike.
+The dollar index =USD rose 1.18% after falling sharply on Wednesday following the Fed's rate hike.
 It is up more than 7% so far this year. /FRX

 China's battered shares recovered some ground, gaining 0.7% .SSEC as mainland markets resumed trade after a three-day holiday.